 Araya also serves this role as leader of the Gang of Bullies who's been harassing Haru and taking his lunch money ever since he started middle school, which further amplifies Haru's self-esteem issues and slowly drives a wedge between him and his friends.
 When Kuroyukihime tricks Araya into punching Haru on the security cameras, and Araya finally gets caught and suspended, Araya tries to kill her and Haru in retaliation, forcing Kuroyukihime to perform a Heroic Sacrifice to save Haru that nearly kills her, as well as forcing her to give up most of her points.
 Araya is yet another loathsome bully, and while Taku, the actual antagonist of the first volume, has done some questionable things, he comes off as a more sympathetic character by comparison, especially after he works to make up for what he's done.

 Syura is Honest's equally contemptible son who, along with his squad, the Wild Hunt, uses the authority bestowed upon them to conduct rapes and murders at their leisure, under the guise of upholding the law.
-Lacking the nobility and standards of their rival group the Jaegers, Syura and Wild Hunt are never portrayed as anything more than brutes from the moment of their introduction, even raping the wife and child of a fallen Jaeger on his grave.
+Lacking the nobility and standards of their rival group the Jaegers, Syura and Wild Hunt are never portrayed as anything more than brutes from the moment of their introduction, even raping and killing the wife of the recently deceased Bols on his grave.